IMPORTANT UPDATES: View Recent Idaho State Historical Society News

 Events

-The Idaho State Historical Society (ISHS) offers various virtual and in-person programs that tie Idaho’s rich history into current events.
+The Idaho State Historical Society (ISHS) offers various programs that tie Idaho’s rich history into current events.
 If you are looking for things to do in Boise and beyond, ISHS sites offer something that appeals to all Idaho history enthusiasts.
 ISHS Members can receive exclusive discounts and offers on special programs and events throughout the year.
 Not a member yet?
 Sign up today to start taking advantage of discounts, early event registration, and other exclusive benefits!

 Are you interested in being the first to know about new events and offers?
 Sign up for the Idaho State Historical Society’s monthly e-newsletter!